Mannheim Observatory

 Can I buy tickets online?

-Check the official website for information on online ticket purchasing and any available discounts.
+Check the official website for current information regarding online ticket purchases and availability.

 Are there restrooms and cafes?